-What Kind of Plastic?
+What Kind of Plastic are you Shipping?

 Before you start looking for a truck for plastic pellets, check the Safety Data Sheet (SDS) to make sure you know exactly what you’re shipping.
-Several different plastics, such as polyethylene, polystyrene and polypropylene, come in pellet form.
+Several different plastics, such as polyethylene, polystyrene, and polypropylene, come in pellet form.
 Manufacturers heat those materials and put them through injection molds to make a wide variety of products.
-Each plastic has its own properties, and each one comes in different densities—high, medium or low.
+Each plastic has its own properties, and each one comes in different densities—high, medium, or low.

 Tell your carrier as much as you can about the plastic pellets you’re shipping, so they can take the necessary steps to keep the commodity in excellent condition.